ashutosh2411/linkedInScraper/README.md

 LinkedIn Scraper in Python

 Directory structure:
   - scripts: contains the scripts
-  - data_source:	contains tho files
+  - data_source: contains two files
     - links.txt: list of links to scrape
     - company.txt: list of companies to look for, in experience section
-  - output:
+  - output: contains the final output files
+  - other hidden files and folders

 Prerequisites:
   - Python 2 / 3